wernight/docker-duplicity/README.md

 In general you...

   * Must mount what you want to backup or where you want to restore a backup.
   * Should mount `/home/duplicity/.cache/duplicity` as writable somewhere (if not cached, [duplicity will have to recreate it from the remote repository which may require decrypting the backup contents](http://duplicity.nongnu.org/duplicity.1.html#sect5)).
+Note it may be quite large and contains metadata info about files you've backed up in clear text.
   * Should mount `/home/duplicity/.gnupg` as writable somewhere (that directory is used to validate incremental backups and shouldn't be necessary to restore your backup if you follows steps below).
   * Should specify duplicity flag `--allow-source-mismatch` because Docker has a random host for each container.
   * Could set environment variable `PASSPHRASE`, unless you want to type it manually in the prompt (remember then to add `-it`).